rosafilgueira/Exploring_TheList_Data/README.md

 These will download data (events and places) in two files (json format):
 - events.json
 - places.json

+The LIST_API notebook has aditional information that can be useful for this step.

 ## 3. Events and Places Features